The Past in the Present, the Present in the Past: New Horizons for Japanese Literature and Culture in a Digital World

 - Premiered a documentary film of our April 2017 Artists and Scholars event, “The Medium is the Messenger: 50 Years of Japanese Writers at the International Writing Program” by documentary filmmaker Toko Shiiki.

-- Sponsored three graduate students to conduct research and study in Japan.
+Funded three graduate students and four faculty members to conduct research in Japan.

 2016–17 was the first year of the grant, during which we: